FusionCache/releases/README.md

 The server is aimed towards multithreaded systems but it does run on single threaded systems such as cloud VMs.

 There are three modes: KeyValue, PublishSubscribe and Objects.
 The mode is set in the configuration file, rather than supporting different modes during runtime.
-This is gives more control over CPU and memory resources.
+This is gives more control over the CPU.

 <br/>